mad-lab-fau/cft-analysis/README.md

 Currently, this repository contains the following experiments:

 ### 2021 – Scientific Reports
-Analysis of the [2019 CFT Dataset](https://mad-srv.informatik.uni-erlangen.de/MadLab/data/health-psychology/cold-face-test-data) (collected during the [Bachelor's Thesis](https://mad-srv.informatik.uni-erlangen.de/MadLab/health-psychology/student-projects/ba-janis-zenkner) of Janis Zenkner) for the paper "Exploring the Cold Face Test as a Mechanism for Reducing Acute Psychosocial Stress Responses", submitted to *Scientific Reports*.
+Analysis of the [CFT Dataset](https://mad-srv.informatik.uni-erlangen.de/MadLab/data/health-psychology/cold-face-test-data) for the paper "Exploring the Cold Face Test as a Mechanism for Reducing Acute Psychosocial Stress Responses", submitted to *Scientific Reports*.

 #### Usage
-In order to run the code, first download the [2019 CFT Dataset](https://mad-srv.informatik.uni-erlangen.de/MadLab/data/health-psychology/cold-face-test-data).
+In order to run the code, first download the [CFT Dataset](https://mad-srv.informatik.uni-erlangen.de/MadLab/data/health-psychology/cold-face-test-data).
 Then, create a file named `config.json` in the folder `/experiments/2021_scientific_reports` with the following content:
 ```json
 {
     "base_path": "<path-to-dataset>"